Diana Dors: Alan Lake's suicide

-After her death Alan Lake burned all Dors' remaining clothes and fell into a depression.
+After her death Alan Lake burned all Dors's remaining clothes and fell into a depression.
 On 10 October 1984 Lake did a telephone interview with Daily Express journalist Jean Rook and then walked into their son's bedroom and took his own life by firing a shotgun into his mouth.
 He was 43.
 This was five months after her death from cancer and 16 years to the day since they had first met.
-Alan had no alcohol or illegal drugs in his system at the time of his death.
+Lake had no alcohol or illegal drugs in his system at the time of his death.

 Her home for the previous 20 years, Orchard Manor, was sold by the solicitors.
 The house's contents were bulk-sold by Sotheby's, which sold her jewellery collection in an auction.
 After solicitors' bills, outstanding tax payments, death duties and other distributions, the combined estates of Dors and Lake left little for the upkeep of their son Jason (aged 14), who was subsequently made a ward of court to his half-brother Gary Dawson in Los Angeles.